American Pie 2: Plot

 Jim visits Michelle again to obtain sexual tips and they are nearly caught by a camp director.
-Stifler brings the group pornography and Jim later accidentally mistakes super glue for lubricant and learns his penis will be "unusable" for a short period of time.
-Meanwhile, Finch has become involved in the art of Tantra and waits to use his new skills with Stifler's mom, who he mistakenly believes has arrived but is disappointed when he learns it is Stifler's younger brother.
+Stifler brings the group pornography and Jim later accidentally picks up super glue instead of lubricant.
+After hospital treatment, he learns his penis will be "unusable" for a short period of time.
+Meanwhile, Finch has become involved in the art of Tantra and waits to use his new skills with Stifler's mom, whom he mistakenly believes has arrived and is disappointed when he learns it is Stifler's younger brother.

 Nadia unexpectedly arrives early, much to the dismay of Jim as his penis has not fully healed.
-He and Michelle pretend to be in a relationship.
-However, she realizes that she has fallen in love with him but stages a mock breakup the night of the party so that Jim is free to hook up with Nadia.
-As the party begins, Jim realizes that he loves Michelle.
-Jim interrupts her concert performance and they return to the party together.
+Michelle agrees to pretend to be in a relationship and will later break up.
+However, she comes to realize that she has fallen for him, but stages a mock breakup the night of the party so that Jim is free to hook up with Nadia.
+As the party begins, Jim realizes that he loves Michelle, so he lets a disappointed Nadia down gently.
+Jim rushes to the band camp and interrupts Michelle's concert performance to kiss her onstage, after which they return to the party together.

 Meanwhile, Sherman is seduced by Nadia who is attracted to his geeky persona.
-Kevin is disappointed to learn Vicky has brought a date and storms off onto the beach.
+Kevin is disappointed to learn Vicky has brought a date so he storms off onto the beach.
 Oz is happy when Heather unexpectedly arrives early.
-Jim, Oz, and Finch speak to Kevin, who admits he is struggling to move on after high school; but they reassure and convince him to return to the party.
-The group returns, Kevin apologizes to Vicky, and they all enjoy an evening of partying together.
+Jim, Oz, and Finch speak to Kevin, who admits he is struggling to move on after high school, but they reassure him and convince him to return to the party.

+When the group returns, Kevin apologizes to Vicky, and they all enjoy an evening of partying together.
 The two "lesbians" arrive to the party and later have a threesome with Stifler.

-The next day, the group prepares to leave when a car pulls up; Finch approaches and finds Stifler's mom inside.
-They drive off together and have sex again.
+The next day, the guys are preparing to leave when a car pulls up; Finch approaches and finds it is Stifler's mom.
+They drive off together and have sex in the car.

 Cast

 Production

-Principal photography began on February 14 and wrapped on April 27, 2001.
+Principal photography began on February 14, 2001, and wrapped on April 27.
+It was filmed in various Southern California cities including Main Street in Seal Beach.
 Two versions of the film were released: the theatrical version and the unrated version.
 For the theatrical version, the film was cut slightly with a total of 19 scenes being altered.
 As a result, American Pie 2 achieved an R rating from the Motion Picture Association of America due to "strong sexual content, crude humor, language and drinking."

+In April 2001, it was announced that the film would include a new song produced by 3 Doors Down, a Mississippi band famous for their "Kryptonite", "Loser" and "Duck and Run" songs.
+The band had made modifications to their "Be Like That" song from their debut album The Better Life to fit in with the film.